kubeguard/guard/docs/guides/authenticator/ldap.md

 # Ca cert file that used for self signed LDAP server certificate
 --ldap.ca-cert-file=<path_to_the_ca_cert_file>

-# LDAP user authentication mechanism, 0 for simple authentication, 1 for kerberos(via GSSAPI)
+# LDAP user authentication mechanism, Simple or Kerberos
 --ldap.auth-choice=<0/1>

 # path to the keytab file, it's contain LDAP service principal keys